Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: What Can We Learn From Biological Agents?

-Cognitive science, Economics, and Neuroscience have explored ToM for decades.
-We believe that principles from these fields can inspire more transparent and efficient architecture in LLMs and AI in general.
+Cognitive science, Economics, and Neuroscience have explored ToM in humans for decades.
+Insights gained over the years can inform the development of architectures in LLMs and AI in general, but regrettably, this literature is seldom referenced in NLP.
+Particularly, in these fields researchers explored adaptability --- changes in the DoM level of an agent during an interaction in response to feedback \citep{grosskopf2007rational} and intentionality --- invoking ToM when needed and avoiding it when unneeded \citep{aichhorn2006visual}.

-Given a problem (=prompt) $X$ and a variable of interest $Y$ (e.g., the correct location of the object in a Sally-Anne test), the general goal is to infer the top class based on $P(Y|X)$.
-We formalize the process (see Fig. \ref{fig: flow}) as two steps -- first the meta-decision of whether to invoke ToM or not, and then the reasoning process of correctly attributing states to agents given the ToM invoking decision.
-In terms of $do$-calculus \cite{pearl2012calculus}, the second step can consist of inference \emph{without} ToM, based on $P_{\text{DoM}(-1)}(Y|X) \coloneqq P(Y|do(\text{DoM}(-1)), X)$, or inference \emph{with} ToM, based on $P_{DoM(k\geq 0)}(Y|X) \coloneqq P(Y|do(\text{DoM}(k\geq0)), X)$.
+We formalize these elements of ToM as follows: given a problem (=prompt) $X$ and a variable of interest $Y$ (e.g., the correct location of the object in an SA test), our general goal is to infer the top class based on $P(Y|X)$.
+Inference consists of two steps (see Figure \ref{fig: flow}): (I) first the meta-decision regarding the DoM, and then (II) the reasoning process of attributing correct beliefs to agents, given the DoM.
+In terms of $do$-calculus \cite{pearl2012calculus}, the first step corresponds to $do(\text{DoM(k)})$ given $X$, and the second step corresponds to $P(Y|do(\text{DoM}(k)), X)$.

+More generally, the first step corresponds to the act of ``theorizing'' about the agents' belief structure, and the second step corresponds to the application of this theory.
+The theory can be reassessed when new information is available, forming a dynamic theory.